angular/angular/aio/content/guide/quickstart.md

-@title
-QuickStart

-@description
+<h1 class="no-toc">QuickStart</h1>

 Angular applications are made up of _components_.
 A _component_ is the combination of an HTML template and a component class that controls a portion of the screen.
 Here is an example of a component that displays a simple string:

 <code-example path="quickstart/src/app/app.component.ts" title="src/app/app.component.ts" linenums="false">